 The basics of futures and options

 Before we dive into the importance of futures and options, let's first understand what they are.
-A Is a legally binding agreement to buy or sell an asset at a specific price on a future date.
+A futures contract Is a legally binding agreement to buy or sell an asset at a specific price on a future date.
 The buyer agrees to purchase the asset and the seller agrees to sell the asset at the agreed-upon price, regardless of the market price at the time of the contract expiration.

 An option, on the other hand, is the right but not the obligation to buy or sell an asset at an agreed-upon price on or before a specific date.
 The buyer pays a premium for the option and can choose to exercise it or let it expire.
 Options can be categorized into two types: call options And put options.
 A call option gives the buyer the right to buy an asset, while a put option gives the buyer the right to sell an asset.